 TIA – Transportation Intermediaries Association.
 Freight Management Logistics is a proud member of the TIA which provides education, information, and connections for ethical transportation brokers.

 NMFTA – National Motor Freight Traffic Association providing expertise in the classification of freight, packaging and transportation codes.

 Do you need to ship freight right now, need an expert to help?
-Contact us, chat live or get a freight quote right now.
+Therefore, contact us, chat live or get a freight quote right now.